Monday - Thursday 10am - 3pm

 Cedric Leathbridge who owns and runs the Bilpin Springs Orchard is our neighbour and our guests enjoy picking apples, peaches and many other fruits during season in Cedrics orchard.

-Whilst fruit trees can be seen all around Bilpin, we're also proud of our gardens at Bilpin Springs Lodge.
+Whilst fruit trees can be seen all around Bilpin, we're also proud of our gardens at Bilpin Country Lodge.
 There's large grassed areas where familes can play cricket, football and just about any other activity needing a plenty of space.
 Exploring the lodge property there's bushwalking to experience, yabbies to catch in our yabby pond plus Silver and Golden perch to catch in our fishing dam.
-Families having a getaway, couples enjoying romantic escapes plus corporate visitors holding small conferences and off-site meetings all enjoy the location & welcoming friendliness at Bilpin Springs Lodge.
+Families having a getaway, couples enjoying romantic escapes plus corporate visitors holding small conferences and off-site meetings all enjoy the location & welcoming friendliness at Bilpin Country Lodge.